-Our financial instruments include cash and cash equivalents, accounts receivable, accounts payable, accrued expenses, our credit facility, interest rate swaps and our liabilities for contingent consideration.
+Our financial instruments include cash and cash equivalents, short-term investments, accounts receivable, accounts payable, accrued expenses, our credit facility, interest rate swaps and our liabilities for contingent consideration.
 Our cash and cash equivalents, accounts receivable, accounts payable and accrued expenses are carried at cost which approximates fair value, due to the short maturities of the accounts.
-Our credit facility and our interest rate swap are discussed further below and in Note 11.
-Our liabilities for contingent consideration are accounted for in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 820 (Fair Value Measurement).
+Our short-term investments are classified as held-to-maturity and carried at amortized cost.
+Our credit facility and our interest rate swap are discussed further below and in Note 12.
+Our liabilities for contingent consideration are accounted for in accordance with the guidance in ASC Topic 820 (Fair Value Measurement).
 ASC Topic 820 establishes a fair value hierarchy for instruments measured at fair value that distinguishes between assumptions based on market data (observable inputs) and our own assumptions (unobservable inputs).
 Our contingent consideration liabilities are measured at fair value on a recurring basis using Level 3 inputs which are inputs that are unobservable and significant to the overall fair value measurement.
 These unobservable inputs reflect our assumptions about the inputs that market participants would use in pricing the asset or liability and are developed based on the best information available in the circumstances.
-See Note 4 for further disclosures related to the fair value of our liabilities for contingent consideration.
+See Note 5 for further disclosures related to the fair value of our liabilities for contingent consideration.